-- Tax Credits-organize fundraising drive to raise \$180,000 annually in working capital from Massachusetts residents, businesses and foundations, along with out-of-state summer residents, who can benefit from Community Investment Tax Credits. - Ground Lease Fees \$50 per property/ month, \$36,000 annually. - Project Overhead & Development Fees fee of 5-10% of construction costs, of up to \$150,000 annually depending upon annual project development activity. - Annual Appeal organize annual fundraising drive to raise \$200,000 annually - Private Foundations research and apply to Island based and regional foundations for \$50,000-100,00 annually for working capital.
+- Tax Credits organize fundraising drive to raise \$200,000 annually in working capital from Massachusetts residents, businesses and foundations, along with out-of-state summer residents, who can benefit from CITC. - Ground Lease Fees \$50 per property/ month, \$36,000 annually. - Project Overhead & Development Fees fee of 5-10% of construction costs, of up to \$200,000 annually depending upon annual project development activity. - Annual Year-end Appeal organize annual fundraising drive to raise \$200,000 annually. - Private Foundations research and apply to Island based and regional foundations for \$50,000-100,000 annually for working capital.